judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 ---
-title:			Meeting Papa Roach On Tour In Hamburg Germany
+title:			Meeting Papa Roach on tour in Hamburg Germany
 description:	I met Papa Roach in Hamburg on the last night of their first European tour, and had one of the best nights of my entire life!
 categories:		blog
 tags: